BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

       - `Choices`: The options to be made available for `enum` and `radio` types.
       - `Min` and `Max`: Boundary values for types such as `slider`/`drag`.
       - `Multiline`: Whether the text input should be multiline, used for `text` type.
     - `VisibleIf`: Allows defining a simple boolean expression that determines the visibility of a setting (also tab or section) based on the values of other settings.
-NOTE: this still does not work in the main menu.
+NOTE: this might not work in the main menu as of 1.10;

 Thus, the main content of the blueprint is defined in the `Tabs` and `Settings` properties.
 You'll need to include at least one of these - either a list of tabs, or a list of standalone settings.
 However, for now, only defining a Settings array is not properly supported.
 Versions 1.10+ might be able to handle it correctly.
 Within each tab, you can define either `Sections` or a list of `Settings`.
 Sections provide a way to group related settings together under a header.